cysouw/diathesis/text/c04_summaryEpi.md

 ## Spatial aspect {#sec:epithesis-spatial-aspect}

-The grammatical marking of aspect is commonly defined as linguistic expressions that specify the 'internal temporal constituency of a situation' [@comrie1976: 3].
+The grammatical marking of aspect is commonly defined as linguistic expressions that specify the "internal temporal constituency of a situation" [@comrie1976: 3].
 In this sense, the term ~~spatial aspect~~ might seem contradictory.
 However, spatial aspect simply expresses a change in the spatial constituency of an event.
-In German, there are few 'pure' examples of such spatial aspect, like the *Absentiv*.
+In German, there are few "pure" examples of such spatial aspect, like the *Absentiv*.
 However, most categories described in this section actually combine spatial and temporal aspects.
 The light verb *gehen* and *kommen* are used here in a few different, but highly similar constructions.

 ### *Absentiv* (*sein+In­fi­ni­tiv*) {#sec:summary-absentiv}